alienresident/style-tiles/README.md

 + edit the variables you want to change in sass/paritals/screen/\_v4.scss.
 + finally add or change the link on the index page `<li><a href="v3.html">Version 3</a></li>` to `<li><a href="v4.html">Version 4</a></li>`

-### What's variables are available ###
+### What variables are available? ###
-TK
+A full list of all variables:
+sass/paritals/core/\_variables.scss

 ## Planned Features ##

 + Custom font support

-Initially will tie into Google Fonts.
+Currently, the examples utilize a few open source (available at Google Fonts).
+Would like to be able to inline the fonts.
 Perhaps some other type services.

-+ Typographical Variables

-This will go in very soon currently the type size and choice is still static values in the `sass/partials/\_typogrpahy`.